xraypy/xraylarch/doc/fitting/fitpeaks.rst

 Again, the principle point here is not how well the rectangular model matches the actual data here, but how simply one can model data to a selection of simple shapes.
-While such analysis of data can be very useful, but should be considered preliminary, and one should be cautious about treating the results of such fits too seriously.
+Such fits can be very useful for preliminary data visualization and analysis.
+Of course, one should be cautious about treating the results of such an automated approach as a final and best analysis of any data.